mninja/2022ws_do_robotics/README.md

 8. Picking and harvesting: [like this robot picking grapes.](https://www.youtube.com/watch?v=hVvs6_Wx2HM)
 9. Shepherding and Herding: [with "robot dog".](https://www.youtube.com/watch?v=gD7K6-q-o50)
 10. Milking: [both reducing need for labour and stress for the cow.](https://www.youtube.com/watch?v=tLjI_eixBQk)

+## Application of robots in the warehouse sector

+### What is a warehouse robot?

+Warehouse robotics involves the use of automated systems, robots and specialized software to automate the flow of goods and increase productivity.
+These technologies are used to transport materials, perform various tasks, and automate warehouse processes.
+The relevance of robotics in areas of supply chain, distribution center and warehouse management has increased significantly in the last decade.

+### What Types of robots are applied in warehouses?

+#### Automated Guided Vehicles (AGV)

+Automatic Guided Vehicles are transport devices similar to forklifts that are used to move materials, supplies and inventory within a warehouse facility.
+The technologies operate without drivers, instead following set routes defined by wires, magnetic strips, rails, sensors embedded in the floor or other physical guides.
+Other robots use cameras and infrared to identify obstacles and avoid collisions.

+#### Automated storage and retrieval systems (AS/RS)

+AS/RS are computerized systems used to automate inventory management and storage/retrieval of goods on demand.
+They include stacker cranes for pallets, mini-load systems or the automatic pallet shuttle system, which are usually coupled with warehouse management software and allow the rapid removal and placement of products.
+The fact that these technologies operate twenty-four hours a day enables the continuous movement of goods, increasing the speed with which an order can be processed and materials handled.

+#### Articulated robotic arms

 ## Advantages of robots